 Filing taxes is a cumbersome process and online sellers will waste several hours trying to deal with compliance.
 If you’re new to the e-commerce business, let’s take a moment to understand what exactly a sales tax is.

 Sales tax, by definition, is a ‘consumption tax’.
 It is charged when you buy goods or services.
-State and local authorities use this tax for things like roads, schools and public safety.
+State and local authorities use this tax for things like roads, schools, and public safety.
 It is controlled at the state level.
-This means that each individual state can set down their rules and laws about administering sales tax.
+This means that each individual state can set down its rules and laws about administering sales tax.
 The only prerequisite is that they fall within the framework defined by the US Constitution.

-Sales tax can vary in terms of the list of items that are taxable, the amount of sales tax charged and the frequency and dates on which online sellers need to file these returns.
+Sales tax can vary in terms of the list of items that are taxable, the amount of sales tax charged, and the frequency and dates on which online sellers need to file these returns.

 Some steps that can guide you through the process are as follows: